-Having established Worship Central as its own charity in 2016, the 2017 year focused on furthering the vision and mission of the charity through the training and equipping of worship leaders.
+Our focus for 2018 centred on furthering the vision and mission of the charity through the training & equipping of worship leaders, primarily through the Academy.

-The Worship Central team ran a follow-up to "The Week", a newly launched event in 2016 which has seen a positive uptake.
-This year 80 delegates from around the world came to be trained and developed over a period of 5 days.
-With the aim to be able to invest in each individual at the event, the attendance numbers were kept deliberately small, making the event unique and intentional when it came to the training.
+We also hosted our event "The Week", which since its launch in 2016 has seen continued growth in the number of attendees and the positive influence we are having.
+In 2018, 120 delegates from around the world came to be trained and developed over a period of 5 days.
+We aim to intentionally invest in each individual at the event; accordingly, we manage numbers of attendance in order to keep The Week a unique & personalised training event.
 The feedback from the delegates was really encouraging.